ASGuard-UCI/FlyTrap/README.md

 #### VOGUES Evaluation (Table V, ~8 hours)

-Run the following command one by one to evaluate benign case and FlyTrap<sub>ATG</sub> attack case.
-You can also want to evaluate a single model by specifying one of the following command to save time.
+Run the following command one by one to evaluate the benign case and the FlyTrap<sub>ATG</sub> attack case.
+You can also want to evaluate a single model by specifying one of the following commands to save time.

 ```sh
 # Estimate time: ~4 hours